AustinTD4/Projects/README.md

 ---

+## Chess ML
+A chess game programmed for Pygame that facilitates Player vs. Player, and Player vs. Computer options.

+---

 ## Evolutionary Algorithm Framework for Evoman and IRobobo
 This framework develops neural network parameters through various evolutionary strategies and the experiments within showcase the application of evolutionary algorithms in real-time environments.
 These Algorithms were used to develop a computer player for the game Evoman, based on Megaman.
 They eres also used to develop a controller agent for a hardware Robot, it completed real world tasks such as gathering food and transporting objects to an objective.